Release Date: April 17, 2017

 Then we have Melissa Tagg’s where we get to go back to Maple Valley, Iowa.
 This was an anticipated read for me.
 Megan Harrow and Eric Hampton which are two characters that we’ve met in The Walker Family series.
 Megan was always the moody, sarcastic, doesn’t mess around kind of gal who became a mom at a young age.
 When I read the series, I was drawn to her character because I knew there was more to her.
 I wanted to understand her pain, for her to have hope and a romance too.
 Eric has been helping Megan with some renovation projects but is falling deeply in love with Megan.
 Except trouble arrives when her ex arrives back in town and threatens to take her daughter away.
 Due to this, Megan and Eric have a strained relationship.
 The main focus of this was, “Can people change?”
 Sometimes when someone hurts us, especially when they do the same thing over and over again, we often believe that it isn’t possible.
 This was a powerful message that will stick with me.
 Oh and I cannot forget to mention that I love this town’s quirky events.
 I so badly wanted to participate in mud wars!
 Why can’t my town do cool events like that?

 All of these novellas had characters who are real and who deal with real things.
-This is the perfect read if you need something short and light.
+This is a perfect read if you need something short and light.
 It’s worth the read!

 Add on Goodreads